Selling Multiple Complements with Packaging Costs: Discussion

 We illustrate this with Example 2 from \cite{Sun2014} (also \cite{Bevia1999}).
 Three buyers 1, 2, and 3 are interested in purchasing three items $A$, $B$, and $C$ with values given in \cref{tab:ex2-sun-yang}.
 The seller's costs are zero.
 Walrasian equilibrium does not exist, either with linear pricing \citep{Bevia1999} or with non-linear pricing \citep{Sun2014}.
 All buyers demand only one package, hence their valuations are strong substitutes between packages.
-However, induced by an infinitesimal price change, the seller may wish to, e.g.,~sell partition $\{AB\}$ instead of $\{A,B\}$.\footnote{In the example, the seller's ``demand'' type characterization would contain the vectors $\pm(1,1,0,-1,0,0,0)$.
-The entries of the vector correspond to the change in her supply of packages $(A,B,C,AB,AC,BC,ABC)$ induced by an arbitrary, small price change.} Therefore, the seller's demand type is not strong substitutes between packages.
+However, induced by an infinitesimal price change, the seller may wish to, e.g.,~sell partition $\{AB\}$ instead of $\{A,B\}$.
+Thus, the characterization of the seller's ``demand'' type would contain the vectors $\pm(1,1,0,-1,0,0,0)$, where the entries correspond to the change in her supply of packages $(A,B,C,AB,AC,BC,ABC)$ induced by an arbitrarily small price change.
+Therefore, the seller's demand type is not strong substitutes between packages.